NGC 6397

-NGC 6397 (also known as Caldwell 86) is a globular cluster in the constellation Ara.
+NGC 6397 (also known as Caldwell 86) is a globular cluster in the constellation Ara that was discovered by French astronomer Nicolas-Louis de Lacaille in 1752.
 It is located about 7,800 light-years from Earth, making it one of the two nearest globular clusters to Earth (the other one being Messier 4).
 The cluster contains around 400,000 stars, and can be seen with the naked eye under good observing conditions.

 NGC 6397 is one of at least 20 globular clusters of the Milky Way Galaxy that have undergone a core collapse, meaning that the core has contracted to a very dense stellar agglomeration.

 Astronomical research

 Estimating the age of the Milky Way

 In 2004, a team of astronomers focused on the cluster to estimate the age of the Milky Way Galaxy.
 They used the UV-Visual Echelle Spectrograph of the Very Large Telescope at Cerro Paranal to measure the beryllium content of two stars in the cluster.
 This allowed them to deduce the time elapsed between the rise of the first generation of stars in the entire Galaxy and the first generation of stars in the cluster.
 This, added to the estimated age of the stars in the cluster, gives an estimate for the age for the Galaxy: about 13.6 billion years, which is nearly as old as the universe itself.

 This estimate assumes that the NGC 6397 is not older than the Milky Way.